murphy214/geobuf/README.md

 * Straightforward Reader / Writer methods for everything thing that is done to geobufs
 * **Expect at least 5-10x performance gains in both read / write against line-delimited geojson**
 * CLI executables to convert to and from geobuf from geojson
-* Inplace geobuf sorts to do things like feature mapping about a file out of memory for tiling
+* Inplace geobuf sorts to do things like feature mapping about a file out of memory for tiling (AKA mapreduce)
+* Backend for filters for quick visualizations

 #### Internals